Augmentation varieties and disk potentials III: Ruling out exact fillings

 We generalize the argument to the case that the filling is not necessarily relatively spin by examining the one-dimensional component in the moduli space of buildings directly.
 The one-dimensional component of the moduli space of buildings $\M(L)_1$ contains $\M(\Lambda)_0$ as a collection of boundary components, where a building $u = (u_0,u_1)$ in $L$ is obtained from a building $u_1$ in $\Lambda$ by considering the first level $u_0$ to be empty.
 Since the Lagrangian $\Pi \subset Y$ is monotone in this case and $L$ bounds no holomorphic disks, there are no boundary components of $\M(L)_1$ other than those arising from $\M(\Lambda)_0$:

-As a result, the number of rigid buildings in $\M(\Lambda)_0$ asymptotic to a given incoming Reeb orbit $\gamma \in \cR(\Lambda)$ must be even.
-Each rigid building in $\Lambda$ with Reeb orbit $\aa$ correspond to a Maslov index two disk in $\CP^{n-1}$.
+As a result, the number of rigid buildings in $\M(\Lambda)_0$ asymptotic to a given incoming Reeb chord $\gamma \in \cR(\Lambda)$ must be even.
+Each rigid building in $\Lambda$ with Reeb chord $\aa$ correspond to a Maslov index two disk in $\CP^{n-1}$.
 The number of such is equal to $n$ and so odd, which is a contradiction. \end{proof}

 In the case of even dimension we examine the moduli space of buildings more closely.
 We show relations in the homology arising from the moduli spaces of buildings in both degree one and codegree one.
 We begin with the degree one relations: